osullivp/chatgpt_pong/README.md

 Key findings:

 - ChatGPT generated the entire code for an initial simple version of Pong with a single prompt.
-However this implementation needed amendments as for instance the collision detection routine was quite naive and failed to handle some edge cases.
+However this implementation needed amendments as for instance the collision detection routine was quite naive and failed to handle a number of edge cases.

 - Also, without quite a deep knowledge of collision detection it was hard to eliminate all of the bugs.
 For instance, a user would need to know about 'Axis Aligned Bounding Boxes' and also to be able to properly describe the issues encountered.